 Richard Wilder is a senior scholar at the O’Neill Institute for National and Global Health Law.

-Most recently, Wilder served as general counsel and director of legal and business development at the Coalition for Epidemic Preparedness Innovations.
+Wilder is currently a professor of practice at the University of New Hampshire Franklin Pierce School of Law.
+Most recently, he served as general counsel and director of legal and business development at the Coalition for Epidemic Preparedness Innovations.
 There, he directed the legal and business development affairs of CEPI during its initial start-up phase and through the first two years of the response to the COVID-19 pandemic.

 He previously had a similar role in the global health program at the Bill & Melinda Gates Foundation.
 Prior to that, he led the intellectual property policy team at the Microsoft Corporation where he was responsible for defining and driving the company-wide policy in all areas of intellectual property.
 Wilder has spent years as a partner in a global law firm, where he specialized in international trade law and practiced in the field of global public health.
 In this role, he advised the Global Fund to Fight AIDS, Tuberculosis, and Malaria; the World Health Organization; the Medicines for Malaria Venture; the Global Alliance for TB Drug Development; the U.S. Agency for International Development; and the Bill & Melinda Gates Foundation.